-Another way is to publish the LLC in a less expensive county.
+Another way is to make your registered agent publish the NY LLC in a less expensive county.
 Finally, it is also possible to save money on the publication fees by publishing the LLC in a lower rate weekly newspaper.

 Overall, the publication fees in New York range from $50 to $1,800, depending on your LLC's business address and the publication method.
 However, there are several ways to save money on these costs, making it a more affordable option for entrepreneurs and small businesses.

 There are several risks of ignoring the publication law for limited liability companies in New York.

 First, if you do not publish your LLC's articles of organization, your company will not be formed and considered non-existent.
 This could lead to legal problems for your company and every registered agent.

 Second, publishing your LLC's articles of organization is required to file your limited liability company's annual report.